-When one of my dogs was young, the minute she heard wind or rain, she’d start shaking and wouldn’t leave my side.
-She wanted to jump in the bed but she still couldn’t settle enough to lay down half the time.
+When one of my dogs was young, the minute she heard wind, rain or loud noises she’d start panting and shaking and wouldn’t leave my side!
+Even after she jumped on the bed with me, my dog was unsettled the whole time.

 There may even be a noise bothering your dog that you haven’t even noticed.
 Machinery, fireworks and even the neighbor’s beeping smoke alarm battery alert can drive dogs crazy.
 I’ve used Adaptil® diffusers and Composure® chews with L-theanine successfully when my dog gets upset over stormy weather.

 Solutions for Anxiety

 Anxiety is a very common problem in dogs these days.
 Fortunately, there are many things you can do to help your dog feel more secure.
 After consulting with your veterinarian, check out some of the following options to help your dog calm down, settle in and stop pacing and panting!

 Most calming supplements contain l-theanine, an amino acid shown to decrease anxiety in noise-phobic dogs (4).
 The brand I recommend is Composure.

 Adaptil is a pheromone-based compound that comes in the form of a diffuser, a spray or a collar.
 Pheromone therapy has shown promise in reducing symptoms of stress in dogs (7).

 Animal behavior researcher Temple Grandin discovered anxious animals respond positively to steady pressure applied over the large surfaces of their bodies.
 A Thundershirt is a convenient way to use a body wrap on your dog.
-They are clinically proven to decrease behaviors associated with anxiety in dogs (2).
+They are clinically proven to decrease behaviors associated with anxiousness in dogs (2).

 Don’t scoff at this suggestion!
 It actually works.

 Joshua Leeds is a sound researcher who developed a line of CDs called “Through a Dog’s Ear” with music to calm dogs.
 I’ve played them for many dogs and they seem to have a beneficial effect.
 The music is also pleasant for humans since the CDs use classical music you’ve probably heard before.
 I find that when humans are relaxed, their dogs will be more relaxed!

 A white noise generator is another option to cover bothersome noises if music is too distracting.